 ORRAA Policy Brief: Deep Seabed Mining

-Knowledge about the quantity of carbon sequestered in the seabed and the marine life that inhabits it is limited.
-At the same time, interest in Deep Seabed Mining (DSM) has increased driven by a growing understanding of the distribution of seafloor mineral deposits and technological advancements which have made mining the seafloor more feasible, as well as increasing demand for metals.
+At the same time, interest in deep-seabed mining (DSM) has grown in recent decades, driven by a growing understanding of the distribution of seafloor mineral deposits, technological advancements that make exploration and exploitation more feasible, as well as increasing demand for metals.

 Why is this important?